MephistoDevelop/SocialBook/README.md

 ## Show your support

-Give an ⭐️ if you like this project!
+Give and ⭐️ if you like this project!

 ## 📝 License

 This project is [MIT](lic.url) licensed.